spiderr/xymon-checks/README.md

 You must have "rhncfg-client verify" installed and working.

 ## interface
-Fork of the iface check with the addition of a global --speed option to handle scenarios where hardware is faster than the switch, i.e. 10GbaseT nic, but only 1GbaseT on the switch.
+This XYMON check uses ethtool to monitor network interfaces speeds.
+This is a fork of the iface check (link below) with the addition of a global --speed option to handle scenarios where hardware is faster than the switch, i.e. 10GbaseT nic, but only 1GbaseT on the switch. https://blog.dafert.org/xymon-bigbrother-script-to-monitor-network-interfaces-duplex-settings-and-bonding/

-https://blog.dafert.org/xymon-bigbrother-script-to-monitor-network-interfaces-duplex-settings-and-bonding/